maryammod/personal-website/content/posts/moving-files-using-rsync-command.md

   ```

-  ## Basic Syntax
+  ## Basic Rsync Syntax

-  The basic syntax for Rsync works as follow:
+  The basic syntax for Rsync works simply as follow:

   ```